hsf-training/analysis-essentials/python/first_histogram.md

 That's not right!
 The new histogram has been plotted on top of our first one!

 This is normally useful as it allows us to layer plots on top of each other to compare them.
-Though in this case we don't want to that so we should first close the previous plot before making our histogram.
+Though in this case we don't want to do that so we should first close the previous plot before making our histogram.
 We should also add axis labels and a legend like so: